 Document Processing at Scale

 Another practical application: turning unstructured documents into usable data.
-Invoices, contracts, compliance documents - AI can now extract key information and route it to the right systems.
+Invoices, contracts, compliance documents.
+AI can now extract key information and route it to the right systems.

 This isn't glamorous, but it's transformative for businesses drowning in paperwork.
 One logistics company reduced their invoice processing time from 3 days to 3 hours.
+The ROI was obvious within the first month.

 Smarter Reporting and Insights